FitzHawke/daily-coding-challenge/square-of-squares/problem.md

-# x Kyu - A Square of Squares
+# 8 Kyu - A Square of Squares

 A square of squares